 2. Make an interactive sidebar, so users can quickly change charts

 When dashboards need to show data from multiple angles, I used to make them longer or add extra tabs.
 But now I try to build flexibility into a view that fits on one screen.
-With KPIs on the side like I mentioned above, I can with a click.
+With KPIs on the side like I mentioned above, I can use sheet swapping and parameter actions to change charts with a click.
 And it doesn’t just work for KPIs.
 On a recent project, I had a key dimension with three different members.
 I built a card to summarize the data for each member, stacked them vertically and then used those cards to control a map on the right side:

 3. Use auto-deselect hacks to eliminate double-clicking